alycit/sinatra-crud-example/README.md

 # Sinatra Crud Example

-This is a example with users and games.
-A user has many games.
+This is a example with a user model

 In this branch you will find:

-- Full crud for both users and games
+- Create and Read for User
 - Full authentication (login / logout)
-- Full authorization (locking down the front end and back end)
 - Error handling